Python-PyQt/PyQt6-Docs/descriptions/QtCore/QWaitCondition-c.rst

 The mutex is necessary because the results of two threads attempting to change the value of the same variable simultaneously are unpredictable.

 Wait conditions are a powerful thread synchronization primitive.
-The `Wait Conditions Example <https://doc.qt.io/qt-6/qtcore-threads-waitconditions-example.html>`_ example shows how to use :sip:ref:`~PyQt6.QtCore.QWaitCondition` as an alternative to :sip:ref:`~PyQt6.QtCore.QSemaphore` for controlling access to a circular buffer shared by a producer thread and a consumer thread.
+The `Producer and Consumer using Wait Conditions <https://doc.qt.io/qt-6/qtcore-threads-waitconditions-example.html>`_ example shows how to use :sip:ref:`~PyQt6.QtCore.QWaitCondition` as an alternative to :sip:ref:`~PyQt6.QtCore.QSemaphore` for controlling access to a circular buffer shared by a producer thread and a consumer thread.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QMutex`, :sip:ref:`~PyQt6.QtCore.QSemaphore`, :sip:ref:`~PyQt6.QtCore.QThread`, `Wait Conditions Example <https://doc.qt.io/qt-6/qtcore-threads-waitconditions-example.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QMutex`, :sip:ref:`~PyQt6.QtCore.QSemaphore`, :sip:ref:`~PyQt6.QtCore.QThread`, `Producer and Consumer using Wait Conditions <https://doc.qt.io/qt-6/qtcore-threads-waitconditions-example.html>`_.